 Here are some cool BuzzFeed personality test examples to get your inspiration flowing:

-Allow people to opt-out from your communication at any time.
+- Allow people to opt-out of your communication at any time.

 3. Write questions that are fun to answer

 When you’re writing your questions.
 Use someone, preferably a teenager, to read them and watch their reaction.
 Teenagers are kind of a hard crowd to please.
 They also know the lingo and what’s hip and trendy.
 You’ll always benefit from asking a teenager to read your quiz questions.
 Additionally, it’s a good check for you to make sure your use of language isn’t too difficult.

 If the target audience for your quiz is far from the teenage demographic, of course, you’d do well in making sure you pick someone from that demographic instead. 😉

 If your test-respondents smile or act pleasantly, you’re on the right track.
 If they aren’t, you might have to rethink your questions.
 Rewriting your quiz is a big part of the process.
 Don’t settle for your first version.
 Copy the first version, adjust it, and compare which version is the best, in the end.

 Doug Villhard’s Tips on building Great personality quizzes were a big inspiration.
 Below you can find my take on them.